xehp/hello_world_stm32/hello_stm32/STM32F3/readme.txt

 This folder contains files needed to compile our "Hello World" program for the STM32F3 series.
 Or rather instead of having all files here we explain where to get them and where to put them.
-Becuse that is more future prof and you will all learn more that way.
+Because that is more future prof and its more instructive.

-Files and folders of interest:
+Files and folders of interest (some need to be created/copied):
-CMSIS				Common Microcontroller Software Interface Standard doc				Some downloaded manuals.
-STM32F3xx_HAL_Driver		Code created by STMicroelectronics binary.bin			The file to put onto the device (need to be built) Makefile			The file telling compiler which files to build. readme.txt			This file.
+Drivers				Common Microcontroller Software Interface Standard and HAL macro files. doc				Some downloaded manuals (optional). binary.bin			The file to put onto the device (need to be built) Makefile			The file telling compiler which files to build. readme.txt			This file.